david03kimo/IB-API-native/README.md

 ## Historical Bar update
 - Historical3k.py:Get historical data and stop.
 - Realtime3k.py:Get historical data and keep update realtime bar.
-- IB-API:The sample code for practice.
+- MarketData.py:Get the tick snapshot.
 - consolidation3K:combine realtime bar to 3k. *processing*
 - TradingviewWebhookListener.py:use ngrok to setup a webhook for tradingview alerts sent to.
 - SendOrder.py:The TradingviewWebhookListener.py call the function in it to send orders.